 I love my strawflower blossoms because of their vivid colors.
-Strawflower petals are stiff and papery, and remind me of a dried flower.
-They actually aren’t true petals at all, but modified leaves called bracts.
+Strawflower petals are stiff and papery and remind me of a dried flower.
+They actually aren’t true petals at all, but modified leaves are called bracts.

 I am always asked what my favorite flower is.
 Can you guess?
 Here they are.

 They are the last summer flower standing in my garden and will bloom well into October if the stars are aligned.